-The above examples show the value of simulation as an effective replacement for model tests early in the design phase to identify the optimal offshore platform designs before moving to model tests, thereby reducing time and cost of tests and shortening the design time.
+The above examples show the value of simulation as an effective replacement for model tests early in the design phase to identify the more optimal offshore platform designs before moving to model tests, thereby reducing time and cost of tests and shortening the design time.
 CFD can be used after model testing to extend the design into variations that shorten the overall optimization process.
 In addition, simulation provides more information on the physics involved compared to model tests.
-An example of the savings can be gathered from the total computational cost of simulations for the TLP and semisubmersible analysis, costing \$538 and \$752 respectively on 640 cores for simulating real-time motion of five minutes and one hour respectively.
+An example of the savings can be gathered from the total computational cost of simulations for the TLP and Semi-Submersible analysis, costing \$538 and \$752 respectively on 640 cores for simulating real time motion of 5 minutes and 1 hour respectively.
 This is a very negligible fraction of the model testing costs and overall total project costs with potential savings in design time and cost running into millions of dollars.
-The return-on-investment (ROI) for simulation is extremely high for design of offshore platforms.
+The return on investment for simulation is extremely high for design of offshore platforms.
 With improved wave models and mooring/riser modeling, Technip intends to reap greater benefits from using numerical simulation in the design cycle.
-The EOM using Simcenter STAR-CCM+ has proven to be a highly useful tool for the design spiral, offering an efficient, cost-effective design process.
+The Euler Overlay Method using STAR-CCM+ has proven to be a highly useful tool for the design spiral, offering an efficient, cost-effective design process.